INTERDISCIPLINARY BOOT CAMP ON STUTTERING FOR SLPS: SPEECH + MENTAL HEALTH

 Course Registration Link

-Session 2: An Interdisciplinary look at Fluency Shaping - Friday, Oct.
-3, 2025 @ noon EST
+Session 2: An Interdisciplinary look at Fluency Shaping - Wednesday, December 10th, 2025 @ 9am EST.

 Course description: This online course is designed to help speech language pathologists revisit the essential steps of the fluency shaping approach.
 Specific emphasis will be placed on supplemental strategies such as mindfulness, which can greatly enhance the speech modification strategies emphasized by fluency shaping approaches.
 Participants will have the chance to practice interdisciplinary strategies that can support a holistic approach in conjunction with fluency shaping techniques.
 Finally, participants will have the opportunity to apply and discuss these interdisciplinary concepts as pertains to their own caseloads.